RaiaN/RuntimeImageLoader/README.md

 </p>

 ## Features
-- Fast & hitch-less & zero-freeze runtime texture loading up to 8k resolution!
+- Fast & hitch-less & zero-freeze runtime texture loading up to 8k resolution
-- Blueprint friendly!
+- Blueprint friendly (see below)
-- Support for the following image formats: PNG, JPEG, BMP, TGA
+- Supports PNG, JPEG, BMP and TGA
+- Supports 8, 16, 24 and 32-bit color depth
-- Only supported format is RGBA8
+- Unreal texture format is RGBA8
-- No any static libraries or external dependencies
+- No static libraries or external dependencies
-- Only tested on Windows
+- Only tested on Windows and Unreal Engine 4.27+